ktorio/ktor-documentation/topics/features_auth.md

 ### Bearer

-This provider sends an `Authorization: Bearer` with the provided token.
-To configure `Bearer` authentication you should define how to get initial token(with `loadTokens`) and how to obtain new token if the old is invalid(with `refreshTokens`):
+This provider sends `Authorization: Bearer` with the provided token.
+To configure `Bearer` authentication, you need to define how to get an initial token (using `loadTokens`) and how to obtain a new token if the old one is invalid (using `refreshTokens`):

 ```kotlin
 val client = HttpClient() {